aerlikh17/blackjack-game/README.md

 ### _Next steps_

-* Adding sounds to: buttons when clicked, win/loose messages
+* Add sounds to: buttons when clicked, win/loose messages.
-* Option to place bets
+* Option to place bets to make game more interactive.
+* Render cards in real time (so that you can have as many cards displayed as needed) instead of having a fixed number of 5 cards per player.
+Even though a chance of going over 5 cards is small, it is still possible.
+* Add media queries to CSS to make it mobile screen size compatible.